mongodb/specifications/source/auth/auth.rst

 Single-credential drivers
 `````````````````````````

+When the authentication mechanism is not specied, drivers that allow
-Drivers that allow only a single credential per client MUST perform mechanism
+only a single credential per client MUST perform mechanism negotiation
-negotiation on the initial connection handshake when the authentication
+as part of the MongoDB Handshake portion of the authentication
-mechanism is not specified.
-This lets authentication proceed without a
+handshake.
+This lets authentication proceed without a separate
-separate negotiation round-trip exchange with the server.
+negotiation round-trip exchange with the server.

 Multi-credential drivers
 ````````````````````````